christianrickert/vim-firefly/README.md

 firefly's color palette is optimized for Vim's `termguicolors`, but it adjusts seamlessly to reduced terminal colors (`t_Co=256`, `t_Co=16`).
 See the screenshots in the table above.

 >[!TIP]
->You can install the firefly color scheme with [vim-plug](https://github.com/junegunn/vim-plug) - by adding these lines to your `vimrc`:
+>You can install the firefly color scheme with [vim-plug](https://github.com/junegunn/vim-plug).
+Add these lines to your `vimrc`:
 >```vim
 >call plug#begin()
 >